bytescout/pdf-co-api-samples/PDF Password And Security/PHP/Remove PDF Document Protection/README.md

-## How to remove PDF document protection for PDF password and security in PHP and PDF.co Web API PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+## How to remove PDF document protection for PDF password and security in PHP using PDF.co Web API PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
 Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

 ## REQUEST FREE TECH SUPPORT